llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the library has to mix the use of ``include`` and ``import`` in its module, the key point is still to remove duplicated declarations in translation units as much as possible.
+If the library has to mix the use of ``include`` and ``import`` in its module, the primary goal is still the removal of duplicated declarations in translation units as much as possible.
 If the imported modules provide headers to skip parsing their headers, those should be included after the import.
 If the imported modules don't provide such a header, one can be made manually for improved compile time performance.

 Known Problems
 --------------

 The following describes issues in the current implementation of modules.
 Please see
-`the issues list for moduled <https://github.com/llvm/llvm-project/labels/clang%3Amodules>`_ for a list of issues or to file a new issue if you don't find an existing one.
+`the issues list for modules <https://github.com/llvm/llvm-project/labels/clang%3Amodules>`_ for a list of issues or to file a new issue if you don't find an existing one.
 When creating a new issue for standard C++ modules, please start the title with ``[C++20] [Modules]`` (or ``[C++23] [Modules]``, etc) and add the label